 The Committee on Academic Standards meets at the end of each quarter to review the grades of all students.
 If a student appears to be having academic difficulties, as indicated by withdrawn courses, poor grades, or falling grades as compared to previous work, the committee may issue a warning letter through the Registrar or may place the student on academic probation.

-The Committee on Academic Standards may place students on academic probation whenever they have accumulated more than one-third of their total full unit grades below a C-, their quarter and/or cumulative GPA falls below 2.00, or their grades indicate academic disengagement or difficulties.
-Placing a student on academic probation is notification that the student needs to take immediate action to improve academic performance.
+The Committee on Academic Standards will place students on academic probation whenever their cumulative GPA falls below 2.00.
+Placing a student on academic probation is notification that the student is no longer in Good Academic Standing and needs to take immediate action to improve academic performance.
 Students on academic probation are asked to meet with their academic advisor within the first two weeks of the subsequent quarter and perhaps weekly thereafter in order to develop strategies for success.
 It is the student's responsibility to seek this assistance and ensure progress toward degree completion.
-In addition to meeting with their advisor, students are encouraged to seek assistance through support services in the Academic Resource Center; subject tutoring through supplemental instruction and individual departments; career counseling and testing through the Career and Professional Development Center; and personal counseling through the Office of Student Development.
+In addition to meeting with their advisor, students are encouraged to seek assistance through various support services, including the Academic Resource Center, subject tutoring through supplemental instruction and individual departments, career counseling and testing through the Career and Professional Development Center, and personal counseling through the Office of Student Development.
+Student athletes placed on academic probation will be ineligible to participate in MIAA/NCAA sports.
 Failure to meet these responsibilities may result in continued or final probation or dismissal from the College.

 Final Academic Probation—C Average